 Sitting at the bottom of our list is the city of Miami.
 Homes in Miami are very expensive be it mortgage or lease, however, they can be affordable due to higher wages paid in the state.
 The city is home to several numerous international financial institutions as well as the busiest cruise ship port is found here in this city.
 That’s not all, there are a lot of wealthy foreigners living in this city.
 This and more contribute to the expensive lifestyle in the city of Miami.
 To live comfortably in this city, it will take you about $77,000.

 Conclusion on the Top 10 Most Expensive Cities in the US 2020

-By now, you are acquainted with the cities that are the most expensive in the country and they are also ranked among Most Expensive Cities to Live in the US 2020, you will see that majority of the cities enlisted are in California State.
-Thus, before visiting any of these cities, make sure you know how much it cost to rent or purchase a home, pay for groceries, buy clothing and other accessories while visiting that city.
+By now, you are acquainted with the cities that are the most expensive in the country and they are also ranked among the Most Expensive Cities to Live in the US 2020, you will see that majority of the cities enlisted are in California State.
+Thus, before visiting any of these cities, make sure you know how much it cost to rent or purchase a home, pay for groceries, buy clothing, and other accessories while visiting that city.

 Tag: Top 10 Most Expensive Cities in the US 2020